4 Fillable Ornament Ideas and How to Display Them

 • wired pine stem (for base)

 Love the size of these large, fillable ornaments.
-I first thought of creating a little winter scene inside of it, but I didn’t want to end up loosing my mind trying.
+This one is about 16-inches around, but you could use a smaller one.
+I first thought of creating a little winter scene inside of it, but I didn’t want to end up losing my mind trying.

 So I thought I would use some Christmas vase filler I had on hand, filling it almost to the top and adding a spring of faux pine, included in each bag, on top.
 This way, you can see all of the vase filler, not just what’s on top of a filled bowl.